Alibaba prints jumbo deal without China premium

-SINGAPORE (IFR) - Alibaba Group Holding (BABA.N) sold the largest bond by an Asian company last night via a $8 billion six-tranche offering.
+SINGAPORE, Nov 21 (IFR) - Alibaba Group Holding sold the largest bond by an Asian company last night via a US$8bn six-tranche offering.
 The tight pricing achieved on the deal led many to believe the US-listed Chinese ecommerce giant got away without paying a Chinese premium.

 "The pricing on Alibaba's bonds did not reflect a China risk premium in our view, and was priced more like a US credit, given the solid demand from the US investor base and hype around the IPO," said Raymond Lee, Sydney-based portfolio manager at Kapstream Capital, one of Australia's largest fixed-income managers.